 Right now, Peggy Olsen is taking a drag of her Virginia Slim and cheering from her corner office.

-Watch the first film in our campaign
+Watch our new ad campaign

 Michelle Sassa is co-author of the novel Copygirl, hailed by Publisher Weekly as “A high-octane, electric look at Madison Avenue craziness from a pair who’ve been there and done that.”